theprimarybrain/theprimarybrain.github.io/_posts/2021-06-17-Summer-Themed-Sensory-Bins.md

 ## Have a Great Summer!

 I hope you are feeling inspired to break out some sensory bins and sensory play this summer!
 Have fun playing and learning with your little ones!
+If you want to download my FREE guide all about how sensory bins and how we set up activities in our home, you can download it right here: